yan-zaretskiy/enigma-gui/README.md

-A Kivy-based GUI for an Enigma machine based on `py-enigma`.
+A Kivy-based GUI for an Enigma machine as implemented in the `py-enigma` library:

 ![alt tag](screenshot.png)